Skip to content

 Configuration: Read, Grep, Write (scoped to plans/ directory only via a PreToolUse hook).
 No source-file editing.
 System prompt instructs the subagent to write a markdown plan with goals, files to touch, and a step-by-step implementation order.

-Why a subagent: keeping planning separate from implementation creates a reviewable artifact (plans/<feature>.md) that the team can comment on before code lands.
-Even when no human reviews the plan, having it in git history is useful for audits.
+Why a subagent: splitting planning from implementation produces a reviewable artifact, plans/<feature>.md, that the team can comment on before any code lands.
+Even when nobody reviews it, having the plan in git history pays off the first time you run an audit.

-What broke: Planner sometimes ran the same exploration as a previous Explorer run because it could not see the Explorer transcript.
-We started passing the Explorer summary explicitly as the first user message to Planner.
-Lost a token-budget win, gained reliability.
+What broke: Planner kept re-running exploration a previous Explorer had already done, because it could not see the Explorer transcript.
+The fix was blunt: pass the Explorer summary as Planner's first user message.
+We lost a token-budget win and bought reliability with it.
+Worth the trade.

 Reviewer (diffs against main)